SoylentNews/rehash/CODE_OF_CONDUCT.md

 ## Scope

 This Code of Conduct applies in project areas only.
-We don't care if you're a transvestite Nazi that goes door to door preaching the greatness of Cthulu in your personal life.
+We don't care if you're a transvestite Nazi that goes door to door preaching the greatness of Cthulhu in your personal life.

 ## Enforcement